moggieuk/Happy-Hare/doc/configuration.md

 selector_touch_enable: 0		# If selector touch operation is possible this can be used to disable it 1=enabled, 0=disabled
 ```

 This section controls the module that controls filament loading and unload at the gate when an encoder is present.
-The `encoder_unload_buffer` represents how close to the gate the filament ends up after fast bowden move.
-You want it close (for speed) but not too close that it can overshoot.  `encoder_parking_distance` is how fast away from the gate exit the filament should be parked when unloaded.
+The `gate_unload_buffer` represents how close to the gate the filament ends up after fast bowden move.
+You want it close (for speed) but not too close that it can overshoot.  `gate_parking_distance` is how fast away from the gate exit the filament should be parked when unloaded.
 It rarely needs to be changed from the default.

 ```yml
 # Gate loading/unloading ------------------------------------------------------------------------------------------------